hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster_node_pool.html.markdown

 ---

-A `upgrade_settings` block exports the following:
+A `upgrade_settings` block supports the following:

-* `max_surge` - The maximum number or percentage of nodes which will be added to the Node Pool size during an upgrade.
+* `max_surge` - (Required) The maximum number or percentage of nodes which will be added to the Node Pool size during an upgrade.

 -> **Note:** If a percentage is provided, the number of surge nodes is calculated from the current node count on the cluster.
 Node surge can allow a cluster to have more nodes than `max_count` during an upgrade.
 Ensure that your cluster has enough [IP space](https://docs.microsoft.com/en-us/azure/aks/upgrade-cluster#customize-node-surge-upgrade) during an upgrade.

 ## Attributes Reference